The Shoppes at South Hills: History of South Hills

-South Hills Mall was the first indoor shopping mall in Poughkeepsie and the second in Dutchess County (after Dutchess Mall in Fishkill, 10 miles south).
+South Hills Mall was the first indoor shopping mall in Poughkeepsie and the second in Dutchess County, after the Dutchess Mall in Fishkill, 10 miles to the south.
 It was constructed at a cost of $110 million.
 Upon opening, anchors were Sears and Kmart, in addition to dozens of smaller shops and stores, including Record World, Walden Books, NY Piano and Organ, Spencer Gifts, and Endicott Johnson Shoes.
 The original plan called for Forbes & Wallace as the other anchor.
 South Hills quickly became the dominant retail center in the Poughkeepsie area, leading to the closing of prominent downtown retailer Luckey Platt & Co. in 1981.
 An eight-screen movie theater opened in 1984 in the space previously occupied by Park Place Roller Rink.

 In 1985, an expansion in the center of the mall added a food court, which featured a Burger King, a sandwich shop, and a pizza place, as well as a Hess's department store.

-In the early 1980s, an initial proposal for a two-story mall adjacent to South Hills was submitted; after several years of protests, this proposal became the Poughkeepsie Galleria and opened in 1987.
+In the early 1980s, an initial proposal for a two-story mall adjacent to South Hills was submitted.
+This proposal became the Poughkeepsie Galleria and opened in 1987.
 Though the malls co-existed successfully for the first several years of the Galleria's existence, as the 1990s began South Hills began to suffer.
-The decline largely began in 1991 when Hess's closed their location and Sears moved to the Galleria; the Hess's space was replaced by Burlington Coat Factory while the Sears space was divided between Pharmhouse and a (freestanding) Price Chopper supermarket.
-Service Merchandise relocated to this mall in 1995 after closing their location at the Dutchess Mall.
-It is believed that both stores were open at the same time for a while, with the Dutchess Mall location closing before the company went out of business in 2002.
+The decline largely began in 1991 when Hess's closed their location and Sears moved to the Galleria.
+The Hess's space was replaced by Burlington Coat Factory, while the Sears space was divided between Pharmhouse and a freestanding Price Chopper supermarket.
+Service Merchandise relocated to the mall in 1995 after closing their location at the Dutchess Mall.
+The company ultimately went out of business in 2002.

 In the 1990s, South Hills was sold to Sarakreek Holdings NV, a Dutch property holding firm which attempted to revive the mall by opening "big-box" retailers like Media Play, Old Navy, Office Max, Discovery Zone, and Bob's Stores.
-The success was short-lived; in the long run the alienation of smaller stores by the larger ones only led to a further, greater decline resulting in the closure of all the aforementioned retailers.
+The success was short-lived.
 By the late 1990s, Sarakreek sold South Hills to the Dagar Group, a locally based retail ownership group.

 The mall's decline accelerated after this change as many smaller tenants left the mall.
 Filling those holes have been smaller, independent shops which existed for only a brief time.
 The Service Merchandise location has been largely vacant, minus several months as an overstock book store.
-After Phar-Mor, parent of Pharmhouse, folded, the space has played host to two different furniture stores.
+After Phar-Mor, parent of Pharmhouse, folded, the space was filled by two different furniture stores.
 The closings of Media Play, OfficeMax, and Price Chopper supermarket in 2006 did not bode well for the mall.
 The Price Chopper location was subsequently replaced by a ShopRite supermarket and has remained successful.